rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 Naturalism doesn't require us to take sides on matters at the frontiers of physics.
 Naturalism can trust two (three) features of physics to not change (despite possible future revolutions):

-1.  *Resolute denial of teleology*: no backward causation from the future pulling events in some trajectory, or any eminent causation that involves some kind of representation of what the future must be like.
+1.  *__Resolute denial of teleology__*: no backward causation from the future pulling events in some trajectory, or any eminent causation that involves some kind of representation of what the future must be like.
     The denial of purpose and goals in physics: no sucessor theory to the succession of theories since Newton is likely to include any scope for teleological causal processes.
-2.  *Second law of thermodynamics*: generates the time-asymmetries in physics.
+2.  *__Second law of thermodynamics__*: generates the time-asymmetries in physics.
     Further, all the asymmetries in physics are a result of the time-asymmetries.
     (**Ryan**: really? maybe.)
-3.  *Reductionism*: is a metaphysical thesis that denies downward causation; physics is causally closed.
+3.  *__Reductionism__*: is a metaphysical thesis that denies downward causation; physics is causally closed.
-    The explanatory power of the special sciences are an epistemic thesis and not a metaphysical one, and represent cognitive limitations of humans, and no fundamental facts about the organization of reality.
+    The explanatory power of the special sciences are an epistemic thesis and not a metaphysical one, and
+    *represent cognitive limitations of humans, and no fundamental facts about the organization of reality*.

 ![A postulated interior of the [Duck of Vaucanson](https://en.wikipedia.org/wiki/Digesting_Duck) (1738-1739),
     an image of an automata that symbolizes a view of reductionism.